-Host spectrum and EOP was determined by applying serial dilutions of the phage suspension in spot assays on layered soft agar containing cultures of the test strains, according to the protocol described by Strauch et al., (2001).
+Host spectrum and EOP was determined by applying serial dilutions of the phage suspension in spot assays on layered soft agar containing cultures of the test strains, according to the protocol described by Strauch et al. (2001).
 The ratio of phage titer on the test strain divided by the titer measured on E. coli MG1655 was considered the EOP of the phage on the given strain.

-126 2.7.
+2.7.
 One step growth experiments

-127 One step growth experiment to determine burst size was performed on E. coli MG1655 according the protocol of Lee et al., (2016) with some modifications.
-Briefly, 2×10^8 128 bacteria were mixed with $2x10^6$ phages, setting multiplicity of infection (MOI) to 0.01 in 129 130 Luria-Bertani broth (LB), and incubated for 20 minutes at room temperature.
-After 131 incubation the mixture was centrifuged at 6,000 x g for 10 minutes, the pellet was 132 resuspended in 50 ml of fresh LB, and incubated at 37 °C for 1 hour.
-Samples were taken 133 every 5 minutes, and plated on layered soft agar for counting.
-Three independent 134 experiments were run in two parallels.
-Burst size was determined as a ratio of the phage 135 count before and after the burst.
+One step growth experiment to determine burst size was performed on E. coli MG1655 according the protocol of Lee et al. (2016) with some modifications.
+Briefly, 2×10^8 bacteria were mixed with 2×10^6 phages, setting multiplicity of infection (MOI) to 0.01 in Luria-Bertani broth (LB), and incubated for 20 min at room temperature.
+After incubation the mixture was centrifuged at 6000 x g for 10 min, the pellet was resuspended in 50 ml of fresh LB, and incubated at 37 °C for 1 h.
+Samples were taken every 5 min, and plated on layered soft agar for counting.
+Three independent experiments were run in two parallels.
+Burst size was determined as a ratio of the phage count before and after the burst.

-137 2.8.
+2.8.
 In vitro and in situ bacterial challenge tests

-In order to assess the activity of the phages against EHEC O157 strains, a bacterial challenge test was performed.
-E. coli O157:H7 Sakai strain was grown overnight in liquid LB culture by shaking with 180 rpm at 37 °C, then diluted 100-fold and grown again to $OD{600}=1$.
+In order to assess the activity of the phages against EHEC 0157 strains, a bacterial challenge test was performed.
+E. coli 0157:H7 Sakai strain was grown overnight in liquid LB culture by shaking with 180 rpm at 37 °C, then diluted 100-fold and grown again to $OD{600} = 1$.
 Culture was diluted 10-fold and aliquoted into 48 separate cultures.
-Twenty-four of the cultures received P206 in MOI=10 and all cultures were grown again at 37 °C by shaking with 180 rpm for 12 hours.
-At 1-hour intervals the OD600 of two cultures each of the treated and non-treated sets was measured.
+Twenty-four of the cultures received P206 in MOI = 10 and all cultures were grown again at 37 °C by shaking with 180 rpm for 12 h.
+At 1-h intervals the OD{600} of two cultures each of the treated and non-treated sets was measured.

-In order to isolate rifampicin resistant mutants of EHEC O157:H7 Sakai strain, two hundred microliters of overnight LB culture of E. coli O157:H7 Sakai strain was spread onto rifampicin (150 μg/μl) containing LB agar plate and incubated at 37°C for 16 hours.
+In order to isolate rifampicin resistant mutants of EHEC O157:H7 Sakai strain, two hundred microliters of overnight LB culture of E. coli O157:H7 Sakai strain was spread onto rifampicin (150 μg/ml) containing LB agar plate and incubated at 37 °C for 16 h.
 Single colonies were selected and further purified by several passages on selective plates.
 One of the resistant colonies was used for further experiments.

-150 In situ biocontrol potential of P206 was investigated in the following way: One gram of 151 minced meat, bought at a local supermarket was homogenized by using 1 ml LB and inoculated with high number (2.5×10^{10}) of the rifampicin resistant derivative of E. coli 152 O157:H7 Sakai cells.
-We then applied 1.5×10^9 and 1.5×10^8 phage particles of P206 to the 153 154 mixture, which corresponded to multiplicity of infection (MOI) 0.6 and 0.06, respectively.
-155 Control tubes with bacterial cells alone were also used.
-The experiment was conducted in 156 triplicate.
-After two hours incubation at 37 °C samples were homogenized and serial 157 dilutions were plated out on LB plates containing 150 μg/μl of rifampicin in duplicate.
-158 Number of surviving bacterial colonies was determined after 16 hours incubation at 37 °C.
+In situ biocontrol potential of P206 was investigated in the following way: One gram of minced meat, bought at a local supermarket was homogenized by using 1 ml LB and inoculated with high number (2.5×10^{10}) of the rifampicin resistant derivative of E. coli O157:H7 Sakai cells.
+After inoculation, 1.5×10^{10} and 1.5×10^{9} phage particles of P206 were applied to the mixture, which corresponded to multiplicity of infection (MOI) 0.6 and 0.06, respectively.
+Control tubes with bacterial cells alone were also used.
+The experiment was conducted in triplicate.
+After two hours incubation at 37 °C samples were homogenized and serial dilutions were plated out on LB plates containing 150 μg/ml of rifampicin in duplicate.
+Number of surviving bacterial colonies was determined after 16 h incubation at 37 °C.

-160 2.9.
+2.9.
 Determination of phage morphology